Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 [:arrow_up:Back](#table-of-contents)

+## Install ReMoods Themme

+This theme is a plugin, so you should:

+1. Go to `Tools` > `Options` > `Plugins`
+2. Search the word `remoods`
+3. Click `Install` ReMoods Theme
+4. Quit and restart Joplin

+> A remind to the old OhmineDT users:
+>
+> You should first to remove all the old OhmineDT codes from your `userstyle.css` and `userchrome.css`, this is important.
+While ReMoods seems very similar to the OhmineDT, they are two completely different things.
+The code base has changed, and they are running under different logic.
+So, remove all the OhmineDT codes now, forget the old theme and then give ReMoods a hug!

 ## A Temporary Solution Of Customize The Theme Color & Font-Related Settings [IMPORTANT]

 Currently, some of the core settings properties are not available on the ReMoods Theme's settings page because I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `chromestyle.css` manually:

-> A remind to the old OhmineDT users:
->
-> Please remove all the OhmineDT codes from your `userstyle.css` and `userchrome.css` first, because those codes will affects to ReMoods.

 Let's follow the below steps: